 2. Confidence: How do you feel when you’re facilitating a conversation?
 Actively listening to a group of people can be intimidating.
 Instead of asking questions, sitting back, and absorbing the answers, you waste brain power by worrying about what you’re going to do next.
 Before you know it you’re asking people to repeat themselves and still not fully understanding what they’re saying.

 Whether it’s facilitating a group or talking one on one with a potential new client, active listening requires confidence.
 It means turning off your own thoughts to leave space for what they’re saying.
-Practicing this in comfortable conversations can help you build up confidence for more intimidating dialogs.
+Practicing this in comfortable conversations can help you build up confidence in more intimidating conversations.
 As your confidence grows, so will your ability to listen in stressful situations.

 Presence in a conversation may not come naturally.
 It’ll also feel really exhausting.
 If you do it right, you’ll leave the conversation feeling drained.
 But the effort you put into shutting out distractions and really focusing will pay off in a much deeper understanding of what that person is trying to say.

-Building these three traits into your approach to listening (and your life) will transform what you get out of every conversation.
+Incorporating these three traits into how you listen (and your life) will transform what you get out of every conversation.
 If your goal is to be a better listener, patience, confidence, and presence are where you need to start.